Links on This Page May Not Work with Internet Explorer - Use Firefox or Chrome

 I don't have any more pictures from that period, but I played rhythm in that 4 piece band until I shipped out to Kunsan AB, Korea in 1966.
 I didn't play much while stationed in Korea because I had no amplifier (had to leave it at home) but I did try to learn while I was there, just strumming in the barracks with no amp.

 The lead player, nicknamed, "Windy" is also playing a Candy Apple Red Jazzmaster.
 Bass player is playing a Fender Mustang Bass.
-Can't remember the other guys names.
+Can't remember his or the drummer's name.

 I sometimes got out my old "Hoss" hat and wore it for laughs.